Nassim-Saboundji/ComicRepository/README.md

 # comicRepo Backend REST API

-A backend REST API for a comic hosting website.
+A backend REST API for a comic hosting website built in Node.js with the Express library and a PostgreSQL database.

 Features :
 - Log in as an admin and also the ability to log out.